Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Compare availability and pricing for 2-10 specific properties on the same dates', specifying the verb, resource, and scope.
-It distinguishes from sibling tools like hemmabo_search_properties (discovery) and hemmabo_search_availability by emphasizing comparison of specific properties.
+The description clearly states it 'Compare availability and pricing for 2-10 specific properties on the same dates' and distinguishes itself from sibling tools by directing use of hemmabo_search_properties for discovery.
+This provides a specific verb+resource with clear differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.